 His performance of Loge in the Vienna State Opera production of Wagner’s Das Rheingold had attracted international attention, his creation of the role of Shylock in the World Premiere of André Tchaikovsky’s “The Merchant of Venice” at the Bregenz Festival was highly acclaimed, and in 2014 he debuted at the Salzburg Festival as Faninal in Harry Kupfer’s production of Strauss’ Rosenkavalier.

 Since his debut 2001 at the Vienna State Opera as Mercutio in Gounod’s Roméo et Juliette, Adrian Eröd has been cast in such roles as Guglielmo, Conte Almaviva, Eisenstein, Albert (Werther) and Olivier (Capriccio).
-The leading male role of Jason in Aribert Reimann’s Medea was written for him and he performed the world premiere.
+The leading male role of Jason in Aribert Reimann’s Medea was written for him and he performed the world premiere and recently he was Propero in the Austrian Première of Adès’ The Tempest.

-He has also appeared at the Semperoper in Dresden (Olivier, Faninal), the Teatro Fenice in Venice (Harlekin), at the Hamburg State Opera (Pelléas), at the Oper Frankfurt (Prospero in Adès’ The Tempest), the Tokyo National Opera (Don Giovanni, Guglielmo, Eisenstein), the Paris Opera (Olivier), the Houston Grand Opera (Don Giovanni) and the Chicago Lyric Opera (Dr.Falke).
+He has also appeared at the Semperoper in Dresden (Olivier, Faninal, Ottokar), the Teatro Fenice in Venice (Harlekin), at the Hamburg State Opera (Pelléas), at the Oper Frankfurt (Prospero), the Tokyo National Opera (Don Giovanni, Guglielmo, Eisenstein), the Paris Opera (Olivier), the Houston Grand Opera (Don Giovanni) and the Chicago Lyric Opera (Dr.Falke).

 Following his education at the Universität für Musik und Darstellende Kunst Vienna, where he was a student of Walter Berry, Adrian Eröd was engaged at the Landestheater Linz, then Wiener Volksoper and finally the Vienna State Opera, which, alongside his forthcoming international engagements, will continue to be a central base in his artistic future.
-In the coming years he will be appearing at Semperoper Dresden (Ottokar in Der Freischütz), the Budapest Opera (Loge) and the Teatro alla Scala in Milan among others.
+In the coming years he will be appearing at the New National Opera in Tokyo (Werther) and the Teatro alla Scala in Milan (Faninal) among others.

 He has also appeared at the Suntory Hall Tokyo, the Concertgebouw Amsterdam, the Vienna Musikverein and Konzerthaus, the Lucerne Festival, the Salzburger Mozart Woche, the Styriate Graz and the Beethoven Festival in Bonn.
-He has worked with Maximilian Schell, Klaus Maria Brandauer, Uri Caine, Thomas Hengelbrock, Marcello Viotti and the Ensemble Modern.
+He has worked with Maximilian Schell, Klaus Maria Brandauer, Uri Caine, Andris Nelsons, Ingo Metzmacher, Thomas Hengelbrock, Marcello Viotti and the ensemble Modern.

 He is particularly fond of Lied, and has given recitals in the Vienna Musikverein, the Linzer Brucknerhaus, the Lisztzentrum Raiding, the Tokyo Spring Festival and the Carinthian Summer.
 He recently recorded a CD of Schubert’s Winterreise for the Label Gramola.